chadh9/OverSketchingVR/README.md

 ## Quick start
-Open the project in Unity and select the example scene. (\Assets\Plugins\VRSketchingGeometry\Example\ExampleScene.unity) A VR-Headset is required.
+Open the project in Unity and select the example scene. (\Assets\OverSketching\ExampleScene.unity) A VR-Headset is required.